nrkno/nodecache-as-promised/README.md

 ```

 ### Distributed capabilites
-Distributed expire and persisting of cache misses to Redis are provided as middlewares, ie. wrapping the in-memory cache with a factory that intercepts function calls.
-It should therefore be easy to write your own middlewares using pub/sub from rabbitMQ, zeroMQ, persisting to a NAS, hit/miss-ratio to external measurments systems and more.
+Distributed expire and persisting of cache misses to Redis are provided as middlewares, ie. extending the in-memory cache interceptors.
+Writing your own middlewares using pub/sub from rabbitMQ, zeroMQ, persisting to a NAS, counting hit/miss-ratios should be easy.

 #### Distributed expire
 ```js